 The lady is famous, so her famous face is all over the banner.

-One of my favourites: the main character in the book, with her bags, cut from the cover and placed looking towards a church on the banks of the Coquitlam River.
+The main character in the book, with her bags, placed looking towards a church.
 She did go to live in a church in the book.

 As the theme song goes in “Corner Gas”, “there’s not a lot going on”, nor in the flat prairie in the photo.

 Foreign, feminine, a bit freaky – like these waxy-looking and impossibly perfect lilies.

 An iconic black and white photo fitted onto black and white scenery.